 That’s where a partnership between the hospital’s Acute Care for Elderly Unit (ACE) and community organization San Francisco Village is helping to improve the lives of older citizens of The City — including Finch’s.

-Paired with a San Francisco Village volunteer who visits twice a month, Fisher has seen firsthand the impact that a better experience of aging can make.
+Paired with a San Francisco Village volunteer who visits twice a month, Finch has seen firsthand the impact that a better experience of aging can make.

 San Francisco Village is able to provide this service through a collaboration with Sutter Health’s California Pacific Medical Center (CPMC) Mission Bernal Campus hospital, where the ACE Unit is located, and funded by a grant from Sutter’s Community Benefit, which provides funding to improve health and well-being in communities throughout Northern California.

 CPMC’s collaboration with San Francisco Village was developed upon the opening of its Mission Bernal Campus in 2019 to support connection with the neighboring community.
 While ACE delivers top-quality health care, plus social support to hospitalized seniors, San Francisco Village helps facilitate independence and community living.
 The organization provides its roughly 400 members, ages 60 to 103, with support and services ranging from grocery shopping, pet care and music companionship, to car rides for medical appointments or prescription pickups.

 “At San Francisco Village, we believe a better experience of aging is when we can grow with and rely on each other,” says Executive Director Kate Hoepke.
 “When our members unite as peers, we create a purposeful and powerful space for learning, laughter and courage.